luyadev/luya/docs/guide/concept-core.md

 ## Using core kickstarter project

-There is a composer package to start a LUYA core application project very quickly by using the `composer create-project` command.
+There is a Composer package to start a LUYA core application project very quickly by using the `composer create-project` command.

 ```
 composer create-project luyadev/luya-kickstarter-core:^1.0@dev